vavavavavavavavava/pubsubtk/docs/REFERENCE_FULL.md

     **IMPORTANT**: Container and Processor components should use these built-in methods instead of manually publishing to DefaultTopics.
-These methods are designed for ease of use and provide better IDE support.
+These methods are designed for ease of use and provide better IDE support and consistency.
     """

     def pub_switch_container(